VAT registrations and Simplications in Spain

-Spanish import VAT deferral is only allowed for businesses filing monthly VAT returns.
+Spanish postponed import VAT accounting is only allowed for businesses filing monthly VAT returns.
 These are companies with a turnover above 6 M €, companies registered in the Monthly Refund Registry and VAT groups.
 The application must be filed within the month of November prior to the year in which the simplification will apply.
-For example, if your business would like to benefit from this simplification as from 1st January 2019, you must file your application between 1st and 30th November 2018.
+For example, if your business would like to benefit from this simplification as from 1st January 2023, you must file your application between 1st and 30th November 2022.
 Additional formalities must be met.

 Spanish VAT warehouse and Customs warehouse

 Customs or bonded warehouse regime is available for goods that have not cleared customs in the EU (T1).
 VAT and excise duties are not due when these goods are directly placed in the Customs warehouse.
 As soon as they exit this regime, these amounts are due.
 Sales within the customs warehouse are zero rated.
 There are certain administrative obligations such as form 380 and specific bookkeeping requirements.
 Customs warehouses are referred as "Deposito Aduanero" in Spanish.
 VAT warehouse is available for cleared goods (T2).
 These goods have already paid customs duties.
 The conditions are similar to those of Customs warehouses.
 VAT warehouses are referred as "Deposito distinto del aduanero" in Spanish.

 This regime is available in Spain.
 An application for Cash accounting regime must be made and the following requirements must be met: